App vs Website – What to choose?

 - This means 3 times the work for each platform.

-You will waste a lot of time, resources, and money if you try to build an app with only $10,000.
+You will waste a lot of time, resources, and money if you try to build an app for only $10,000.

 The website wins the app vs website battle.